 You will also need:

 - Boil the rice until cooked, then drain.

 - Meanwhile, heat the oil in a large frying pan, and add the diced tomatoes.
 Cook for a few minutes until soft.

 - Transfer the drained rice to a large bowl, along with the cooked tomatoes, smoked paprika, ground cumin, sriracha, and plenty of salt and pepper.

 - Heat a bit more oil in another large frying pan, and add the mushrooms and garlic.
 Cook over a medium heat until the mushrooms are soft and most of the excess liquid has cooked off.

 - To assemble the burritos, lay a tortilla wrap out on a square of tin foil that’s just a couple of inches larger than the tortilla itself.
-Add about 3 heaped tbsp of the rice mixture along the centre, followed by a couple of tbsp of black beans and a couple of tbsp of mushrooms.
+Add about 3 heaped tablespoon of the rice mixture along the centre, followed by a couple of tablespoon of black beans and a couple of tablespoon of mushrooms.
 Top with some grated cheese and chopped coriander.
 Roll the burrito tightly, tucking in each end, then wrap tightly in foil.

 - Cook in the oven at 190°C (Gas Mark 5 / 375°F) for around 20 minutes, then serve.